A Century of Understanding Consciousness

 Charles Sanders Peirce 1839 – 1914

-Morton's work connected with another family member—Charles Sanders Peirce, one of America's greatest philosophers.
-Peirce developed groundbreaking theories about how we perceive and interpret reality, laying the foundation for understanding how consciousness shapes our world.
+Another branch of the family tree holds one of America's greatest thinkers — Charles Sanders Peirce.
+He built groundbreaking theories about how we perceive and make sense of reality.
+His work laid the foundation for understanding how consciousness shapes our world.

 The Network: William James

-Frederick built his fortune through innovation—founding a successful brokerage firm, investing early in railroads, and developing the world's first planned urban industrial park.
-But his true passion was giving back.
+Frederick built his fortune through bold ideas.
+He founded a brokerage firm, invested early in railroads, and helped develop the world's first planned industrial park.
+But giving back was his real passion.

-Frederick and his wife Abbie became devoted Newport residents, living at The Marble House until his death in 1953.
+In 1932, Frederick and his wife Abbie bought Marble House in Newport from Alva Vanderbilt.
+They summered there for more than twenty years.
 His interest in spirituality and health reflected the family's deep commitment to consciousness and well-being.

 “I walked toward Gruben in the early morning, then did letters, and errands in the village.” —Jiddu Krishnamurti, Indian philosopher, speaker, writer, and spiritual figure.